atkins126/delphi4docker/README.md

 ``` shell
 $ sudo apt-get install winetricks -y
 ```
-- When installing dotnet, as you get this screen, click on “**Cancel**” button
 ``` shell
 $ winetricks dotnet40
 $ winetricks dotnet45
 ```
 - Configure Wine to Windows 10
 ``` shell
 $ wine winecfg